elenasinel/tech-week/docs/index.md

 ## **1. Machine Learning & Artificial Intelligence**

-We have comprehensive guides that go over the basics of Machine Learning/AI as well as basics of programming.
+We have comprehensive guides that go over the basics of Machine Learning/Artificial Intelligence as well as basics of programming.
 Find these below.

 * [Python Tutorial - Sammy Hass](https://github.com/SammyHass)
 * [Intro to Neural Networks - Kiran Arun](https://github.com/KiranArun)